Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 - Authors : [Rajveer Vora](https://github.com/RajveerVora) and [Vaibhav Bakshi](https://github.com/Vaibhav1506).
 - Number of Contributor(s) : 2
 - License Used: [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (Open Source Project).

+## Code Documentation
+Code Documentation has now been added on 5th December 2023.
+It contains the description of all the algorithms and mechanism of the code written in a well explained manner.
+It was written using LaTeX typesetting language to generate a pdf.

 ## Hardware Requirements
 - x86 64-bit CPU ([Intel](https://www.intel.com/content/www/us/en/homepage.html) / [AMD](https://www.amd.com/en.html) architecture).